HaroonParvez/Quantium-Data-Analytics-Internship/Retail Strategy and Analytics - Task 2/README.md

 # Task 2: Trial Store vs Control Store Analysis

-## Purpose
-Analyze the impact of the trial by comparing trial stores with their matched control stores (which needed to be found during this analysis) during the trial period.
+This task investigates the impact of a retail trial by comparing trial stores against their matched control stores during the trial period.
+The goal is to assess how the trial influenced key store performance metrics and identify drivers of change.

-## Data
+### Data

 - Source: QVI transaction dataset
-- Trial Period: 1 Feb 2019 – 30 Apr 2019
+- Trial Period: 1 February 2019 to 30 April 2019

-## Methodology
+### Analysis Approach

 - **Control Store Selection:**
-  Control stores were selected based on store metrics correlation or provided mappings.
+  Control stores were identified by evaluating the correlation of store-level metrics or by using predefined store pairings to ensure valid comparisons.

-- **Metrics Analyzed:**
+- **Key Metrics:**
   - Total Sales Revenue
-  - Total Customers (unique loyalty card numbers)
+  - Total Customers (count of unique loyalty card numbers)
   - Total Transactions

-- **Comparison:**
+- **Comparative Analysis:**
-  Metrics for trial and control stores calculated during the trial period.
-Percentage differences computed to assess changes.
+  These metrics were aggregated for both trial and control stores within the trial period.
+Percentage differences between trial and control stores were calculated to quantify the trial’s effects.

 - **Visualization:**
-  Bar plots created to compare sales and customers between trial and control stores across the trial period.
-Additional monthly bar plots were used to understand temporal trends.
+  Bar plots were generated to compare total sales and customer counts between trial and control stores.
+Monthly bar charts provided insight into temporal trends throughout the trial period.

-## Findings
+### Findings

-- Trial stores 77 and 88 showed significant sales increases compared to their controls during the trial period.
+- Trial stores 77 and 88 demonstrated statistically significant increases in sales relative to their controls during the trial period.
-- Increase in total customers was the primary driver of sales uplift, rather than purchase frequency per customer.
+- The primary driver of sales growth was an increase in the number of purchasing customers, rather than higher purchase frequency per customer.
-- Trial store 86 showed less significant change, suggesting possible differences in trial execution or customer behavior.
+- Trial store 86 exhibited limited change, indicating potential differences in trial implementation or customer response.

-## Usage
-- Run the provided scripts to reproduce the analysis and generate visualizations.
-- Visuals can be used to inform stakeholders and support strategic decision-making.

-## Next Steps
-- Prepare presentation materials summarizing the insights for the Category Manager.
-- Investigate trial implementation differences for stores with less impact (e.g., store 86).
-- Consider further analysis on customer segmentation and transaction patterns.

----

-*For any questions or support, please contact the analytics team.*
+### Outcome

+The analysis offers a clear understanding of the trial’s impact on store performance, supporting data-driven recommendations for future strategic planning and operational adjustments.